 |Intensive Studies Session Dates||Refund Deadline|

-UCLA students are not required to pay a deposit prior to summer enrollment.
-However, a processing fee of $150 will be assessed if all summer courses are dropped at any point in time, regardless of whether instruction has begun.
+UCLA Students: A processing fee of $150 will be assessed if all summer courses are dropped at any point in time, regardless of whether instruction has begun.
 This processing fee is not refundable under any circumstances.

 - Instructional Enhancement Initiative (IE) fee

-- Campus- based fees (if all courses dropped)
+- Referenda Fees or Service Fee (if all courses dropped)

 - Document fee (if all courses dropped)

-These fees are 100% NON-refundable if dropped after the refund deadline, and you will be financially liable for any courses you are enrolled in past the refund deadline.
+The fees listed above are 100% NON-refundable if dropped after the refund deadline, and you will be financially liable for any courses you are enrolled in past the refund deadline.